-Obviously, this is highly dependent on the course content you currently have in place.
+Obviously, this second approach is highly dependent on the course content you currently have in place.

 Now is the time to lay out anything else your course offers.
 For those who land on your page looking for key information, these extras will help legitimise your course.

 The types of people who land on your page and scan it for key info are typically very top level; just looking at weighing up different options.
-This information may not seem to be the be-all and end-all, but they are key in separating your online course from the rest.
+This information may not seem all that important given everything you’ve covered up until this point, but they are key in separating your online course from the rest.

 Things you can include here could be:

 - Mobile access